 Without a liaison, most freelance jobs require independent contractors to interact directly with their customers in person or through online messages, phone conversations, and various other methods of business communication.

-Client interfacing skills can spell the difference between a satisfied client and a disappointed customer who never plans on enlisting your service again.
+Client interfacing skills can spell the difference between a satisfied and disappointed customer who never plans on enlisting your service again.

 What are the most impactful client interfacing skills?

 To fully understand what a project entails and what clients need, freelancers must ask the right questions.
-Before accepting a project, have a list of questions ready for good measure.
+Before accepting a project, prepare a list of questions for good measure.

 For example, if you’re a social media manager, it’s integral to determine exactly what your clients need from your services.
 Are they looking for better engagement or more brand awareness?
 What does their budget for social media ads look like?
 Cover all bases and leave no stone unturned.